AtomicGerbil/VerdantComboCreator/README.md

 2. Combo Filepath: `./combos/`

-Your file names for the combos follows the style of `comboN.json`, where `N` is a number, starting from 1.
+Your file names for the combos follows the style of `comboN.json`, where `N` is a number.
+The program reads from 1 and increments until it has filled out all combo keys.

-You understand that `formNames` is used to determine where combos are placed.
+Along with the above assumption, you understand that `formNames` is used to determine where combos are placed.

     I.E: Let's say the first value in key `formNames` is `default`;
     `combo1.json`'s contents are written into: